 - 1. UPMC Hamot School of Anesthesia/Gannon University may not release personally identifiable student records to a third party, with certain exceptions, unless the third party has requested the information in writing and the student has consented to its release. - 2.
 A student may request, in writing, an opportunity to inspect and review their official school records, and may, if appropriate, challenge the accuracy of those records.
 The school is permitted a reasonable time, not to exceed 45 days, to respond to such a request. - 3.
 Materials excluded from student review, under the provisions of FERPA include: - a.
 Records created by faculty, which are the sole possession of faculty, staff, and school personnel that are not accessible to any other persons. - b.
 Employment records of a student made and maintained in the normal course of business. - c.
 Confidential letters and statements of recommendation. - d.
 Records for which a student has previously waived right of access. - e.
-Alumni records that contain information about a student post graduation from UPMC Hamot School of Anesthesia/Gannon University. - B. Student Registered Nurse Anesthetists should also refer to the Gannon University 2019-2020 Graduate Catalog, page 17, document titled "Access to Student Records".
+Alumni records that contain information about a student post-graduation from UPMC Hamot School of Anesthesia/Gannon University. - B. Student Registered Nurse Anesthetists should also refer to the Gannon University 2023-2024 Graduate Catalog, page 21, section titled "Access to Student Records."

-Approved by Donald Larmon, DNP, CRNA, Director Effective Date: January 2020 Supersedes Guidelines Dated: 11, 12, 13, 14, 15, 16, 18, 19
+Approved by Donald Larmon, DNP, CRNA, Director Supersedes Guidelines Dated: 14, 15, 16, 18, 19, 20, 21, 22, 23 UPMC Hamot Effective Date: January 2024

-Title: Patient Record Compliance
+Title: Patient Record Compliance (HIPAA)